gordon0056/Game-Menu-Unity/README.txt

 7. Created a Horizontal Layout Group for the “give up” and “continue” buttons so that the objects located on them move by a certain distance in pixels.
 And for the window with bonuses, a Grid Layout was created and the sprite was separately processed for expansion in case the variety is replenished with bonuses.
 Prefabs have also been created for these objects for editing changes.
 8. A script was prepared and a config was created to edit the price value and quantity of bonuses, as well as items in the pop-up window, the parameters of the windows in which the text for translation is located were checked and adjusted.
 9. A repository for this project was created and uploaded to it.
-Thus, the stated conditions of the task were realized in full.

 RU
 Задание на технического дизайнера: